11 Step Process for a Great Chatbot Design

 A respondent answered:

 If they reacted in a bit more human fashion.
 If their responses were more true to life or they were more responsive to language cues.

-But how do you create a human-like personality for a chatbot?
-We can simply borrow some screenwriting principles.
-You first define the role your bot plays (based on the purpose), then you create a little background story: What’s your bot’s motivation, what’s its specialty, what are its striking character traits?
+But how do you create a humanlike personality for a chatbot?
+Try using screenwriting principles.
+First, define the role your bot plays (its purpose), then create a short background story: What’s your bot’s motivation, what’s its specialty, what are its striking character traits?
 And not to forget, what name fits this persona?

 For now, let’s take a look at a great example of bot design: Siri.
-Apple has done an excellent job of enlivening their voice assistant.
+Apple has done an excellent job of giving their voice assistant a lively, engaging personality.
 Siri is truly a sweet and funny character.